pedromattos11/FuelCalculator/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact me at [pedro.hmattos19@gmail.com] or linkedin [https://www.linkedin.com/in/pedro-mattos-09b7271b4/].
+If you have any questions or suggestions, feel free to contact me at [pedro.hmattos19@gmail.com] or linkedin [https://www.linkedin.com/in/pedro-mattos-09b7271b4/]

 Enjoy using the Fuel Calculator Web App!!
-Thanks!!
+Thanks!